9 Tips to Avoid Alibaba Scams (2025)

 We all know Alibaba as the largest B2B marketplace, suited explicitly for bulk orders.
-So why are there so many people being afraid of Alibaba scams?
+But then, why are there so many people being afraid of Alibaba scams?

 Is Alibaba a Scam Website?